abdelzaki/notes/devops/notes_kubernetes.md

 ## deployment
     - can perform
+        - zero downtime for roll out / back
         - scaling up/down
-        - roll out / back

     - group of identical pods
     - deployment runs multiple replices and can automatically replace any instance if one failed

     - commands:
         - kubectl create deployment --image=nginx nginx-app
             - create an image